allisonmolski/latin102portfolio/translation2.md

 This man wished to injure, after having liften Deianira across the river himself.

-To this place🤔, when Hercules had intervened and when Deianira implored for his protection, he pierced Nessus with arrows.
+To this place, when Hercules had intervened and when Deianira implored for his protection, he pierced Nessus with arrows.
 That man, as he was dying, when he knew that the arrows of the Lernean Hydra, which had been moistened with poisonous liquid, had great strength, gave his blood, which had been taken out, to Deianira and said that it was a love potion.